ALexxx598/WatchTest/Readme.md

 For using CLI commands from HerdWatchTestCli you just need open terminal in folder with HerdWatchTestCli application on your PC (not Docker machine) and write commands.
 For example - "php bin/console app:creat-user"

+P.S. chnage path mappings (left side of volume) to your folder tree destination in docker-compose.yml